Baqend/guide/src/index.md

 ## Primitives

-The primitives types are the basic types which can be used as an attribute type.
-Whenever you save an entity, all attribute values will be checked against the types described by the schema.
-The following table shows all supported attribute types of Baqend and their equivalent JavaScript types.
+Primitives types are the basic attribute types and known from programming languages.
+Whenever an entity is saved, all attribute values will be checked against the types described by the schema.
+This is one of the biggest advantages of having a schema: data cannot easily be corrupted as its correct structure is automatically enforced by the schema.
+Please note that the JSON data type gives you full freedom on deciding which parts of a object should be structured and which parts are schemafree.
+The following table shows all supported attribute types of Baqend and their corresponding JavaScript types.

 <table class="table">
   <tr>